 » More information: Harry Potter Tours

-Experience the darkest side of London at the London Dungeons… A 1.5 hour tour which will take you through London’s past and give you the chance to enter Sweeney Todd’s barber shop or discover the truth about the Jack the Ripper….
-You may have to run at some point, so make sure you wear good shoes!
-A perfect plan to get your kids adrenaline rushing!
+Experience the darkest side of London at the London Dungeons… A 1.5-hour tour will take you through London’s past and give you the chance to enter Sweeney Todd’s barber shop or discover the truth about the Jack the Ripper… You may have to run at some point, so make sure you wear good shoes!
+A perfect plan to get your kid’s adrenaline rushing!

 » More information: London Dungeons